-At around 17 years of age, the young man dressed in gown as an adult, he usually left his family home and, under the protection of his father’s friends, was able to participate in the public and political life of the country.
-Usually after one year military service followed.
+At around 17 years of age, the young man dressed in a gown as an adult, he usually left his family home and, under the protection of his father’s friends, was able to participate in the public and political life of the country.
+Usually, after one year of military service followed.

 The first year he served as a simple soldier, then worked in the staff, learned command and wax strategy and took part in military expeditions aimed at increasing and strengthening the power of the state.
 Military service opened the way to the highest positions and offices.

 Children started education, as I mentioned when they were 7 years old.
 Less affluent citizens, or simply plebs, sent children to public, elementary schools, often located in public buildings, or in tabernacles of Roman houses.
 They were usually run by people of unknown origin, liberators.
 Schools were located in the arcades of the market, on the porches and arbours – protecting the teacher and student from the heat of the sun.